Skip to content

 • Builder-grade paint.
 Cheap paint costs half as much as Dulux Weathershield but has lower resin content, less pigment, and breaks down faster.
 You repaint in 5 years instead of 12–15.

 • No insurance.
 A legitimate painting business carries $20M public liability insurance.
-Uninsured painters can quote lower because they are not covering that overhead — but you are exposed if anything goes wrong.
+Uninsured painters can quote lower because they are not covering that overhead, but you are exposed if anything goes wrong.

 • No warranty.
 Professional painters offer a written workmanship warranty.
 If there is no warranty document, there is no accountability.

 Master Painters Australia recommends getting at least two quotes from qualified painters and checking that each quote specifies paint brand, number of coats, preparation scope, and warranty terms.
+According to Consumer Affairs Victoria, homeowners should always obtain written quotes and check that the painter holds appropriate insurance before any work begins.

-A proper painting quote should be a written document — not a number scribbled on the back of a business card.
+A proper painting quote should be a written document, not a number scribbled on the back of a business card.
 Here is what to look for:

 A good quote itemises: